Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/billing.md

 ### Updating the capped amount for a usage billing plan

 A usage-based subscription is a pricing model that charges merchants continuously based on app use during Shopify's 30-day billing cycle.
-The cappedAmount is the maximum that a merchant is billed for during the cycle.
+The capped amount is the maximum that a merchant is billed for during the cycle.

 The response from `updateUsageCappedAmount` contains a `confirmationUrl` that will need to be sent to the merchant to confirm the update.